Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 Communication and Connection

 You’ll be surprised how underdeveloped Germany is when it comes to Wifi.
 It’s by far not available at every restaurant or in many public places.
-Also, on public transportation such as trains and busses, it’s a mess and very frustrating.
+Also, on public transportation such as trains and buses, it’s a mess and very frustrating.

 If you are a tourist or only a short-term visitor, a prepaid plan for your mobile phone will probably be the best choice for you.
-German mobile data packages have been consistently getting cheaper over the last years, and there are Telekom, O2, Vodafone and other providers everywhere.
+German mobile data packages have been consistently getting cheaper over the last years, and there are Telekom, O2, Vodafone, and other providers everywhere.
 Also, some stores like Tchibo or the discounter Aldi sell SIM cards and prepaid plans.